Can You Burn Coal in a Wood Stove? Pros, Cons & Safety Tips

 Chimney and Venting Considerations

-While it may be safe to burn coal in your wood stove at home, it produces more particulate matter and creosote buildup than burning certain types of wood, like oak or maple.
+While coal can be used in some wood-burning appliances, it's important to note that coal produces more particulate matter and creosote buildup than certain types of firewood, like oak or maple.

 Modifications and Adjustments